handsontable/handsontable/docs/content/guides/rows/rows-sorting.md

 ## Add custom sort icons

-In Handsontable's CSS, the default sort icons (↑↓) are encoded in Base64.
+The default sort icons (↑↓) are encoded in Base64.
-You can replace them by changing the `background-image` of the following pseudo-elements:
+You can replace them by changing `background-image` for the following pseudo-elements of Handsontable's CSS:
 - `.columnSorting.ascending::before`
 - `.columnSorting.descending::before`